 MORE >> Polling Days and Polling Places

-Mail-in Ballots - special voting provisions made for qualified voters who are: 1. physically disabled 2. members of the Canadian Forces 3. incarcerated in provincial institutions or 4. residing temporarily outside the Province (which includes students and their spouses) and who are unable to attend at either the advance or regular polling station in his or her electoral district.
+Mail-in Ballots - special voting provisions made for qualified voters who are: 1. physically disabled 2. members of the Canadian Forces 3. incarcerated in provincial institutions, a federal penitentiary or a youth custody facility or 4. residing temporarily outside the Province (which includes students and their spouses) and who are unable to attend at either the advance or regular polling station in his or her electoral district.
 Any such qualified elector may apply to the Returning Officer to vote by Mail-in Ballot.
 Prescribed application forms, applications to vote by Mail-in Ballot are available from the Returning Officer's office.

 Mobile Polls - special polls that are set up where they are warranted for the convenience of patients in extended health-care facilities.